"""Class to automatically select available and new primers for sequencing runs."""

 a user-forbidden pattern."""

-pattern_constraints = [AvoidPattern(homopolymer_pattern(c, 5))
+pattern_constraints = [AvoidPattern(HomopolymerPattern(c, 5)) for c in "ATGC"]

-kmer_constraints = [AvoidPattern(repeated_kmers(k, n))
+kmer_constraints = [

-for k, n in [(4, 2), (3, 3), (2, 4)]]
+for n_repeats, kmer_size in [(4, 2), (3, 3), (2, 4)]

 problem = DnaOptimizationProblem(

-constraints=pattern_constraints + kmer_constraints
+sequence=record, constraints=pattern_constraints + kmer_constraints

 )

-constraints_breaches = group_overlapping_segments([
+constraints_breaches = group_overlapping_segments(

 (f.location.start, f.location.end)

-for f in problem.constraints_evaluations().locations_as_features()
+for f in ev.locations_to_biopython_features()

 return segments_to_array(constraints_breaches, len(record))

-[docs] def compute_user_forbidden_locations(self, record):
+def compute_user_forbidden_locations(self, record):

 """Return an array where ``arr[i] == 1`` means that i is surrounded by